angeal185/sicarii/README.md

 * `./static/css/main.css` ~ starter css file.
 * `./static/modules/main.mjs` ~ starter mjs file.

-this action is sandboxed for security reasons and will only work when server is master.
+this action is sandboxed for security reasons and is not available to worker threads.

 #### server